 Visit the Chinese Lantern Festival

-Colorful lanterns, great food, and cultural performances make visiting the Chinese Lantern Festival a summer highlight.
-Each year, about 40 fanciful, hand-painted displays light up throughout Franklin Square.
-This year, fish a lobsters swim through coral, mythical deer relax in a bamboo forest, and there are more interactive games and sculptures than ever.
+Colorful lanterns, great food, and cultural performances make visiting the Chinese Lantern Festival a must-do on our list every year.
+Each summer, about 40 fanciful, hand-painted displays light up throughout Franklin Square.

 One of my favorite things about the weeks before July 4th are the free museum days.
 As part of Wawa Welcome America, over 30 museums and cultural institutions offer complementary admission on select days.